uxumax/iptables_port_manager/README.md

-# iptables_port_control
+# IPTables Port Manager

-`iptables_port_control` is a project that facilitates the dynamic management of port forwarding using iptables and systemd on a Linux system.
+`iptables_port_manager` is a project that facilitates the dynamic management of port forwarding using iptables and systemd on a Linux system.
 It is particularly useful for handling a large number of backtunnels from local VMs over NAT to a remote VPS with a public IP, without needing to keep all of them open all the time.
 The ports are opened only when needed and closed automatically after an SSH connection is established.

 ## Features
 - Automatically opens and closes ports using iptables.